jethornton/flexgui/docs/source/labels.rst

 ----------

 The I/O status contains status items for 64 I/O's.
 Replace the `_n_` with the number of the joint.
 Joint numbers start at 0 and go through to 63.
+Analog I/O returns a float.

 .. csv-table:: I/O Status Labels
    :width: 100%